 Unable to pre-irrigate their crops, they will be relying solely on rainfall to get them out of the ground this year.

-Roz said the loss of Australian grown food is a tragedy and she fears if it continues into the future, our country will be forced into eating imported food.
+Roz said the loss of Australian grown food was a tragedy and she feared if it continued into the future, our country would be forced into eating imported food.

-Roz is urging everyone to think about their vote in the up and coming election.
+Roz urged everyone to think about their vote in tomorrow’s federal election.

-“Our seat of Farrer needs a strong independent voice that will sit on the cross bench and not adhere to a party line and support agriculture once again.
-The current member has been in for 18 years and has not supported the electorate on any water issues and will not if re-elected,” she said.
+‘‘Our seat of Farrer needs a strong independent voice that will sit on the cross bench and not adhere to a party line and support agriculture once again.

-She said the Moama, Bunnaloo, Caldwell and Mathoura areas of the Riverina have an unusually high number of enthusiastic young farmers, who need to be supported.
+She said the Moama, Bunnaloo, Caldwell and Mathoura areas of the Riverina had an unusually high number of enthusiastic young farmers, who needed to be supported.